Budva, set in the middle of the coast of the Adriatic Sea in Montenegro, it’s the center of tourism. Here is a list of things to do in Budva.

-Located on a peninsula that juts out into the azure waters of the Adriatic, Budva with its fortified city walls and long, rich history is historically one of the most important towns on the coast of the Balkans.
+Located on a peninsula that juts out into the Adriatic’s azure waters, Budva, with its fortified city walls and long, rich history, is historically one of the most important towns on the coast of the Balkans.
 Besides the peninsula, the local geography also features several islands and a bay.

 The town enjoys a typical Mediterranean climate.
-With warm to hot summers and mild, comfortable winters, as well as no fewer than 230 days of sunshine, Budva is basically the perfect destination for a beach vacation.
+With warm to hot summers, mild, comfortable winters, and no fewer than 230 days of sunshine, Budva is the perfect destination for a beach vacation.

-History of Budva Montenegro
+History Of Budva

-Strong archaeological evidence (see “things to do” below) tells us that Budva is one of the oldest human settlements in the Adriatic.
+Strong archaeological evidence (see “things to do” below) tells us that Budva is one of the Adriatic’s oldest human settlements.
 It’s been inhabited since as early as the 5th century BC.
-Greek colonization of the area started in the 4th century BC and in the 2nd century BC, the area was incorporated into the ever-expanding Roman Empire.
+Greek colonization of the area started in the 4th century BC, and in the 2nd century BC, the area was incorporated into the ever-expanding Roman Empire.

 Because of its phenomenal beaches and magnificent harbor, Budva has been a tourist destination since the 1930s.
 Beach tourism in the area began with the arrival of the very first foreign tourists—affluent Czechs.
 The town remains a hugely popular beach destination in this part of Europe, visited by more than 650,000 tourists every year (which accounts for about 44% of all tourist visits in Montenegro, just in this small coastal town).